 Defining a great eLearning software tool depends on what you and your company hope to gain through your online learning.
 Some of these platforms are great for building and maintaining training systems devoted to internal best practices.
 Others work better for supplemental learning in schools and universities with blended classrooms.
 Still other eLearning platforms work for those who intend to monetize their courses.

-Let’s take a look at some of the best options on the market.
+Let’s take a look at some of the best eLearning software options on the market.

 Because it’s an Adobe product, your team has access to the full Adobe library of visual assets including Typekit and images, video, and games.
 Use these features to spend less time designing the images and videos surrounding your training.
 Advanced workflows keep your learners on track without unnecessary administrative interventions.